Lynette Boggs: Political history

 On April 20, 2004, Boggs joined the Clark County Commission.
 She was appointed to the position by Governor Kenny Guinn to fill the seat for District F previously held by Mark James.
 She was elected to that position in November 2004, defeating Nevada Assemblyman David Goldwater.

 Boggs was investigated by the Nevada Ethics Commission in 2005 for a complaint alleging that she tried to use her political influence to save her husband's government job.
 The allegations proved false.

 On June 5, 2007, Boggs was the subject of an arrest warrant over charges that she committed four felonies related to her reelection bid in 2006.
 These warrants were quashed by the Chief Judge Kathy Hardcastle, of the Clark County District Court.
 The charges, according to Boggs and numerous commentators, were "political payback" rooted in her vocal opposition to a 40% pay raise for police officers in Las Vegas and because of her former service on the Board of Directors of Station Casinos, a non-union hotel corporation.
 She was originally sued in civil court by both the Police Protective Association and the Las Vegas Culinary Union.
 Both unions were key endorsers of the 2006 re-election effort of Clark County District Attorney David Roger.

 In 2008, two of the felony charges were dismissed by Judge Donald Mosley.
 In 2009, she accepted an Alford plea to a single gross misdemeanor to resolve the case, maintaining her innocence throughout the ordeal.
-This sole misdemeanor was expunged in 2015.
+This sole misdemeanor was dismissed and expunged.

+As a resident of Texas, Boggs was elected unopposed as a precinct chair for the Bexar County Republican Party in 2016.
+After withdrawing her candidacy for a 2018 judicial race, she was unanimously appointed and served as Legal Counsel for the local Republican party in San Antonio.
+In May 2018, she beat three opponents and was elected the District 7 Trustee for the Judson Independent School District in Live Oak, Texas.
+She has been elected in two states - Nevada and Texas.

 Legal career

 Boggs has worked as a judicial extern to Chief Judge Piper Griffin of the Orleans Parish Civil District Court in New Orleans (2010) and as a judicial intern to Justice Rebecca Simmons of the Texas Fourth Court of Appeals (2011).
 She has also served as a law clerk in the Trial Division of the Public Defender Service of the District of Columbia (2011).

 Boggs has taught both Constitutional Law and Criminal Law at the college level.
-She co-wrote "The Written and Unwritten Rules of Civil District Practice" with the Honoable Michael Mery of the 37th Civil District Court of Bexar County.
+She co-wrote "The Written and Unwritten Rules of Civil District Practice" with the Honorable Michael Mery of the 37th Civil District Court of Bexar County.

 In 2013, Boggs established Lynette Boggs Law & Mediations (lynetteboggs.com) in San Antonio.
 Her law practice is devoted to family law, child welfare, and juvenile justice in eight counties throughout south Texas, including Bexar County.
 She has tried both criminal and civil cases before juries through south Texas.
 Her mediation practice was established in 2016 with a focus on resolving family law, CPS, governmental and neighborhood disputes.